lobo2711/Regression-model-project/README.md

 ## 📊 Dataset

 The dataset includes quantitative variables relevant for prediction (e.g., sales, advertising spend, or customer behavior indicators).
-It was cleaned and prepared before modeling to ensure accuracy.
+It was cleaned and prepared before modeling to ensure accuracy adn it has been uploaded here.

 ## 🛠️ Tools & Libraries